 North Okanagan Hospice Society relies on our partners: Interior Health Authority, the Province of British Columbia and the residents of the North Okanagan to provide end-of-life care services.
 Working together with our partners, we strive to achieve excellence in the delivery of quality end-of-life care.

 Risk: Interior Health funding continues to fall short of the operating costs of Hospice House.
-NOHS’s contract with IHA expires in 2018, so we are preparing a business plan to clearly identify our need for sustainable, core funding.
+NOHS continues to negotiate with IHA for sustainable core funding.

 - NOHS/IHA negotiations for sustainable core funding continue.

 Risk: Community Gaming Grants were reduced to $41,000 from $95,000 two years ago.
 Our funding model does not align with gaming grant criteria and we anticipate a further reduction in future years.